nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Flipping the Powercard: `flip`

-Flips the Powercard to check the answer of it.
+Flips the Powercard to check the answer.

 Format: `[`